Inside: The importance of using a self-care planner, make your self-care plan a priority and combat feelings of stress and overwhelm.

 You can’t pour from an empty cup.

 The benefits of self-care are innumerable.
-Here’s just a few:
+Here are just a few:

 - Necessary for stress management